France signals intention to pull rest of its troops out of Mali

 “We don’t want the French here,” said Yacoube Sangare, a 66-year-old village council member in a region south of Bamako.
 He was 4-years-old when Mali asserted its independence from France.
 His parents recalled being treated as subjects.

-Over the last decade, he said, simmering resentments have burst into rage.
+Simmering resentments have burst into rage, he said.
 People can’t travel far north of Bamako without risking their lives — extremists plant bombs in the roads — and with swaths of farmland cut off, it’s hard for to put food on the table.

 “We blame France for this, and our past leaders for working with them,” Sangare said.
 ‘We’re ready for them to leave today.”

-The French military effort in Mali isn’t beloved in Paris, either: One columnist for the center-left Le Monde newspaper called the situation a “diplomatic and military humiliation.”
+The French military footprint in Mali isn’t beloved in Paris, either: One columnist for the center-left Le Monde newspaper called the situation a “diplomatic and military humiliation.”

 “Nine years after its start, the mission in Mali has failed to achieve any of its objectives — to ensure Mali’s integrity and restore the state there, defeat the jihadists and prevent their proliferation in West Africa,” columnist Philippe Bernard wrote.